Painful stimuli will generate action potential at the nerve ending

 Show answer

-What is the process called where action potentials move via discrete jumps from node-to-node in myelinated axons?
+Process where action potentials move via jumps from node-to-node in myelinated axons?

 Show answer